ryanhasan100/SaffatHasan.github.io/README.md

 ## What This Project Accomplishes

-I've achieved an OK level of decoupling of data from formatting.
+I've achieved a reasonable level of decoupling of data from formatting (data _structure_ is still coupled).
 You can see that there are two different formats:

 - `templates/resume.tex`
 - `templates/resume-simple.tex`

 This project also leverages Github Actions to automatically generate the PDFs as build artifacts.
-The project automatically deploys the artifacts (resume PDFs) to the `gh-pages` branch of this repository.
+The project automatically deploys the artifacts (resume PDFs) to the `gh-pages` branch of this repository as well as to [Drexel's student servers (tux)](https://www.cs.drexel.edu/~sh3292/resume.pdf).

-Prior, the `.gitlab-ci.yml` file was used to automatically deploy to my Drexel hosted public folder, but has since been refactored.

 ## Folder Structure